Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 	**For your Particl Desktop client to receive any bid from buyers, it needs to be unlocked**.
 New orders won't show up in your :guilabel:`Orders` page until you unlock your wallet using your password.
 To do so, simply click on the padlock icon at the top right corner of your client.

-To initiate a marketplace transaction, you must first accept a bid on one of your listings.
+When a buyer wants to buy something you're selling, they'll place a bid.
+To initiate a marketplace transaction with them, you must first accept the bid.
 Accepting a bid indicates to your buyer that you are accepting his order.

 .. rst-class:: bignums